pikpik/Help/README.md

 Hints!

-	Type "help.sh" for topics, or
+	Type "sh help.sh" for topics, or

-	Type "help.sh topic" for information.
+	Type "sh help.sh topic" for information.
 ```